svobik7/example-charts/README.md

 ### G2 by AntV (NOT RECOMMENDED)

-Their documentation mixed English with Chinese language.
+It's documentation mixes English and Chinese.
 Integration in Next.js (SSR) has to be done with workaround in place because the library's own dependencies are imported in a wrong way under the hood.
 Therefore it had to be imported dynamically (`const G2 = await import('@antv/g2');`) which goes against of SSR benefits.

 The workaround can be seen in [./components/ChartYears/ChartYears.tsx] and [./components/ChartTotal/ChartTotal.tsx].